-Interested in other books the help engage students around issues of mental health?
-Author and LMFT Merriam Sarcia Saunders founded a Novel Mind (www.anovelmind.com), a free, extensive database of 500+ children's picture books, middle grade and young adult works of fiction that portray a mental health issue.
+Interested in other books that help engage students around issues of mental health?
+Author and LMFT Merriam Sarcia Saunders founded A Novel Mind (www.anovelmind.com), a free, extensive database of 600+ children's picture books, middle grade, and young adult works of fiction that portray a mental health issue.